pocket-id/website/docs/setup/installation.md

 Pocket ID requires a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), meaning it must be served over HTTPS.
 This is necessary because Pocket ID uses the [WebAuthn API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).

+You can use a reverse proxy like [Caddy](https://caddyserver.com/) or [NGINX](https://www.nginx.com/) to serve Pocket ID over HTTPS.
+Alternatively, you can use a service like [Cloudflare](https://www.cloudflare.com/) to provide HTTPS for your domain.

 ## Installation Methods

 ### Installation with Docker (recommended)